TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

     In this case we'll end up with a `NamedTuple((:x,), Tuple{Vx})` where `Vx` is a container with `eltype` `Union{Bool, Float64}` or something worse.
 This is *not* type-stable but will still be functional.

-    In practice, rarely observe such mixing of types, therefore in DynamicPPL, and more widely in Turing.jl, we use a `NamedTuple` approach for type-stability with great success.
+    In practice, we rarely observe such mixing of types, therefore in DynamicPPL, and more widely in Turing.jl, we use a `NamedTuple` approach for type-stability with great success.

 !!! warning